-The Mowbray Strings Program has been in place at our school for 18 years, growing from a very small handful of students to more than 80 students today.
+The Mowbray Strings Program has been in place at Mowbray Public School for 18 years, growing from a very small handful of students to more than 80 students today.
 Children from Year 1 can enter the program, where they learn to play an instrument, read music, participate in an ensemble and develop an appreciation of music.

-The rapidly growing Strings Program offers four ensembles.
+The rapidly growing Strings Program offers four ensembles: Super Strings, Junior Strings, Chamber Strings and Camerata.
 As part of an ensemble, the students have the chance to play with and listen to their peers in a fun and relaxed environment.
 This provides great motivation as well as socialisation across year groups, often leading to strong friendships.

 Junior Strings (Intermediate)